hstha/web-development-scratch/module-2/html.md

   - It is used to define document structure
   - Think of them like a table of contents
+  - It is the hierarchical structure of the document.
   - There are 6 types of headings:
     - `h1`:
+      - One per page
     - `h2`:
+      - One per section
     - `h3`:
+      - One per subsection
     - `h4`:
+      - One per subparagraph
     - `h5`:
+      - One per subparagraph
     - `h6`:
+      - One per subparagraph

 - **PARAGRAPH**:
 - **LIST**: